Worms are Common

 - Feedlots with grass usually have a higher worm count, compared to a feedlot with no grass.

 - Feedlots with open feeders on the ground often result in feed becoming more contaminated with faeces, because the goats stand in them.
-Feeders with a hot wire across the top, that are on the other side of the fence, or that require goats to turn their head on the side to access the feed, can
+Feeders with a hot wire across the top, that are on the other side of the fence, or that require goats to turn their head on the side to access the feed, can help mitigate this.

 - Cold wet conditions favour black scour worm and brown stomach worm.